MYSTERY SCIENCE THEATER 3000

 Host segment 2: Crow and Servo admit they have no idea what humans think is funny

-Host segment 3: Crow bowls, but the Crow and Servo don’t want to play games with Joel anymore
+Host segment 3: Crow bowls, but Crow and Servo don’t want to play games with Joel anymore

 End: Viewer mail

-• I was always aware that this is the first and last episodes of a TV series, but in the full version you can really see the dividing line.
+• I was always aware that this is the first and last episodes of a TV series, but in the more complete version you can really see the dividing line.
 Clearly the end of the first episode comes when Atari is introduced as the team’s new commander and all the old grudges are smoothed over.

-• In the theater, as the credits roll, Joel addresses the viewers and promises a fan club newsletter in two weeks.
+• In the theater, as the opening credits roll, Joel addresses the viewers and promises a fan club newsletter in two weeks.
 He does so again about half-way through the movie.

 • I have been pleasantly surprised at the viewability of these DVDs.
 They ARE several-generation copies of VHS tapes of an over-the-air TV feed, after all.
 But I should mention that there are some pretty rough spots in this one, and I can’t tell if it’s just tape artifacts or if whoever was originally taping this just had their rabbit ears adjusted badly.